shrohan987/NoXss/README.md

 [![release](https://img.shields.io/badge/release-v1.0--beta-blue)](https://github.com/lwzSoviet/NoXss/releases)
 [![license](https://img.shields.io/github/license/lwzSoviet/NoXss)](https://github.com/lwzSoviet/NoXss/blob/master/LICENSE)

 NoXss is a cross-site script vulnerability scanner.
-It's very fast and suitable for big traffic data, and support reflected xss and dom-based xss.It can scan a single url or many urls from text file,also support to scan traffic from burpsuite.It has found some xss vulnerabilities in Bug Bounty program.
+It's very fast and suitable for millions of urls, and support reflected xss and dom-based xss.It has found some xss vulnerabilities in Bug Bounty program.
 # Features
++ Fast and suitable for millions of urls
-+ Payloads based on injection postion(not fuzz,more accurate,faster)
++ Only use 8 Payloads based on injection postion now(not fuzz,more accurate,faster)
 + Multi-process
 + Async request(use gevent)
 + Support Dom-based xss(use chrome or phantomjs) and reflected xss